apache/airflow/generated/PYPI_README.md

 We publish Apache Airflow as `apache-airflow` package in PyPI.
 Installing it however might be sometimes tricky because Airflow is a bit of both a library and application.
 Libraries usually keep their dependencies open, and applications usually pin them, but we should do neither and both simultaneously.
-We decided to keep our dependencies as open as possible (in `setup.py`) so users can install different versions of libraries if needed.
+We decided to keep our dependencies as open as possible (in `pyproject.toml`) so users can install different versions of libraries if needed.
 This means that `pip install apache-airflow` will not work from time to time or will produce unusable Airflow installation.